CorradoRossi/halloo-gpt/README.md

 ## Running Locally

 After cloning the repo, go to [OpenAI](https://beta.openai.com/account/api-keys) to make an account and put your API key in a `.env` file.
+You'll also need to add your Twitter API keys to the `.env` file.
+You can get those [here](https://developer.twitter.com/en/portal/dashboard).

 Then, run the application in the command line and it will be available at `http://localhost:3000`.